Learning To Be A Leader

 In much of North America and Western Europe, leadership has been shaped by industrialization, capitalism, and individualism.
 These models often emphasize:

-• Hierarchy & positional authority – clear chains of command and formal titles.
+• Hierarchy & positional authority – clear chains of command and formal titles

-• Performance & efficiency – results and productivity over process.
+• Performance & efficiency – results and productivity over process

-• The “hero” leader – visionary individuals rather than collective wisdom.
+• The “hero” leader – visionary individuals rather than collective wisdom

 These approaches can fuel growth, but they also risk overlooking the relational, long-term, and community-oriented aspects of leadership.
+Over time, they can create leaders who feel they must carry everything alone, teams that wait for permission instead of taking initiative, and workplaces that reward endurance over sustainability.

 In many parts of the world, leadership carries different assumptions.
 For example:

-• Ubuntu philosophy – “I am because we are,” highlighting interdependence and mutual care.
+• Ubuntu philosophy – “I am because we are,” highlighting interdependence and mutual care

-• Pacific Islander traditions – leadership rooted in service, kinship ties, and stewardship for future generations.
+• Pacific Islander traditions – leadership rooted in service, kinship ties, and stewardship for future generations

-• Confucian-influenced approaches – valuing harmony, respect for elders, and moral responsibility.
+• Confucian-influenced approaches – valuing harmony, respect for elders, and moral responsibility

 Here, leadership is often less about personal authority and more about the well-being of the whole.

-Decolonial leadership invites us to question and dismantle models imposed through colonization: systems that concentrate power, extract resources, and disregard community autonomy.
+Decolonial leadership invites us to question and dismantle models imposed through colonization – systems that concentrate power, extract resources, and disregard community autonomy.

 Many Indigenous leadership traditions (while diverse and specific to each Nation) share some common threads:

-• Relational authority – trust and respect earned through service to the community.
+• Relational authority – trust and respect earned through service to the community

-• Consensus decision-making – dialogue and collective agreement.
+• Consensus decision-making – dialogue and collective agreement

-• Intergenerational thinking – decisions made with future generations in mind.
+• Intergenerational thinking – decisions made with future generations in mind

-• Reciprocity & stewardship – caretaking of people, land, water, and knowledge.
+• Reciprocity & stewardship – caretaking of people, land, water, and knowledge

 In my experience, the best leaders draw from a blend: formal learning, lived experience, mentorship, trial and error, and cultural traditions that shape how they show up.
+Many begin practising leadership long before they have the title, budget, or authority: noticing gaps, taking risks, and contributing without certainty or recognition.

 How did you learn to lead?
 And how are you continuing to grow?